Shagedoorn1/Differential-Equation-Converter/README.md

   For subtraction use +-, as in 5+-3.
 (There is a mathematical reason why this is more correct than 5-3, but that's beside the point)
 The above guidelines are also listed in the documentation.

-The laplace handler transforms the given equation from whatever domain it is defined on, which it is assumed to be the time-domain, to the complex valued s-domain.
+The laplace_handler transforms the given equation from whatever domain it is defined on, which it is assumed to be the time-domain, to the complex valued s-domain.

+The transfer_function class converts the given differential equations to a transfer function in the s-domain, which can be switched to the w-domain.